trauma and post-traumatic stress disorder (PTSD), anxiety, generalised anxiety disorder, depression, feeling sad, social anxiety,

 Generalised Anxiety Disorder

-Counselling takes place in a safe, comfortable, well-lit space where I listen with sensitivity and empathy - and without judgement.
+Face to Face counselling takes place in a safe, comfortable, well-lit space where I listen with sensitivity and empathy - and without judgement.
 In the therapy space thoughts and feelings can be expressed freely and in confidence.

 If you are having trouble with beginning or maintaining relationships, feeling anxious, having regular panic attacks, experiencing mood swings or depression, be reassured that there are many people in today's society who are struggling with some the same challenges.
 Counselling gives us a set of tools we can use to help gain a better understanding of what’s causing these disruptions in our daily life, and counselling can help you move towards managing or resolving these issues.